aws/aws-cdk/packages/@aws-cdk/pipelines/README.md

   CDK applications into this account.
 In this case we indicate the Pipeline's account, but you could also use this for developer accounts (don't do that for production application accounts though!).
+* `--trust-for-lookup`: similar to `--trust`, but gives a more limited set of permissions to the trusted account, allowing it to only look up missing values, such as availability zones, EC2 images and VPCs.
 * `aws://222222222222/us-east-2`: the account and region we're bootstrapping.

 > **Security tip**: we recommend that you use administrative credentials to an